Summer Programs

 The Center for Sports Communication & Media

-Aspiring high-school sports journalists — in words, images, sound or video — spend an intensive, hands-on long weekend at the University of Texas at Austin in the company of decorated professionals from print, television and online platforms.
-Campers can anticipate a tour of Darrell K Royal-Texas Memorial Stadium and other athletic facilities, a mock press conference with UT student-athletes, a full Saturday of engaging presentations from established sports journalists and, on the final day of camp, one-on-one coaching from faculty at the School of Journalism and Media on original, independent projects (assigned at orientation).
+Aspiring high-school sports journalists — in words, images, sound or video — spend an intensive, hands-on four days at the University of Texas at Austin in the company of decorated professionals from print, television and online platforms.
+Campers can anticipate a tour of Darrell K Royal-Texas Memorial Stadium and other athletic facilities, a mock press conference with UT student-athletes, a full day of engaging presentations from established sports journalists, and one-on-one coaching from faculty at the School of Journalism and Media on original, independent projects (assigned at orientation).
 Ready to see how the pros cover everything from junior soccer to the World Cup?
 Game on.

 *Price includes all meals and overnight stay in a double-occupancy dormitory room.